talkkonnect/talkkonnect/README.md

 ### So What then is talKKonnect, and why should I be Interested?

-[talKKonnect](http://www.talkkonnect.com) is a headless, self-contained Mumble Push to Talk (PTT) client designed for Raspberry Pi devices.
+[talKKonnect](http://www.talkkonnect.com) is an open source customizable headless, self-contained Mumble Push to Talk (PTT) client designed for Raspberry Pi devices.
 It offers a transceiver-like form factor with an LCD/OLED display, channel and volume control, making it ideal for group communication scenarios.
-The software is open-source and can be customized for specific needs.
 Common use cases include amateur radio enthusiasts, ad-hoc group communications, and replacing expensive commercial intercom systems.

 The Potential Uses of talKKonnect
 * IP Intercom or Door Intercom or Intercom between remote places